GeneZC7/genezc7.github.io/index.md

 My current research interests lie in the general area of natural language processing, particularly efficient language models and language agents.
 Prior to that, I was devoted to opinion mining and model generalization.

+Incoming AI researcher at Meituan.
 Drop me an email via chenzhang9702[AT]outlook[DOT]com if you are interested in collaborating with me.

 ## Recent Highlights

+Apr.
+30th, 2025.
+Our team CUHKSZ-HUAWEI won the gold medal in [AIMO 2025](https://www.kaggle.com/competitions/ai-mathematical-olympiad-progress-prize-2/leaderboard).

 Sep.
 5th, 2024. [*LongLLaVA*](https://huggingface.co/FreedomIntelligence/LongLLaVA) is released to become the first large multi-modal model that could maximally process over 1,000 images with only one Nvidia A100.